open-telemetry/opentelemetry.io/content/en/docs/instrumentation/net/getting-started.md

 ```

-In the `Properties` subdirectory, modify a file called `launchSettings.json` and
+In the `Properties` subdirectory, replace the content of `launchSettings.json` with the following:
-replace existing content by the following code:

 ```json
 {